Key takeaways

 “Most benefit providers don’t keep track of this data, and this means that plans can’t learn how to be more member-centric or how supplemental benefit dollars help people take care of their health,” says Knight.

 There are some developments on this issue at the federal level.
-Beginning January 1, 2024, CMS is requiring Medicare Advantage plans to start reporting on the use and cost of supplemental benefits.
+CMS is now requiring Medicare Advantage plans to start reporting on the use and cost of supplemental benefits.
 Additionally, a proposed rule would require Medicare Advantage plans to notify you halfway through the year (likely via the mail) with information on which benefits you are eligible for and which you haven’t used yet.

 “The summary of benefits documents can be really quite lengthy and complicated for people to go through, so I think this proposed rule could be very helpful,” adds Jacobson, who holds a doctorate in health economics.
 “A significant amount of federal dollars that go into these benefits, and we want to see more people using them.”